danielmatsusaka/rsg-argentina/content/authors/DanielM/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups = ["Members"]
+user_groups = ["Honorary Members"]

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "Ms in Biotecnology"
-  institution = "Universidad Nacional de Quilmes" year = 2005
+  course = "Master in Data Science" institution = "Universidad Nacional Austral" year = 2023
 [[education.courses]]
   course = "PhD"
-  institution = "Universidad Nacional de Quilmes" year = 2011
+  institution = "Universidad Nacional de Buenos Aires" year = 2023

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons